aspnet/JitBench/README.md

 A repository for aspnet workloads suitable for testing the JIT.

-Right now there is only one workload app here, at `src/MusicStore`
+Right now there are two workload apps here: `src/MusicStore` and `src/AllReady`

 ## Example benchmark usage with powershell